 Istituto Provinciale per l’Infanzia Santa Maria della Pietà, Venice

-In conjunction with the presentation at the U.S. Pavilion, the Conservancy and Puryear will realize outreach programs with underserved youth through a collaboration between Studio Institute of Studio in a School Association, Inc. in New York and Istituto Santa Maria della Pietà in Venice.
-The partnership between Studio Institute and La Pietà will consist of American university students affiliated with Studio Institute traveling to Venice to work with La Pietà’s at-risk youth in a curriculum developed for the Biennale.
+In conjunction with the presentation at the U.S. Pavilion, the Conservancy and Puryear will realize outreach programs with youth through a collaboration between Studio Institute of Studio in a School Association, Inc. in New York and Istituto Santa Maria della Pietà in Venice.
+The partnership between Studio Institute and La Pietà will consist of American university students affiliated with Studio Institute traveling to Venice to work with La Pietà’s youth in a curriculum developed for the Biennale.

 Studio in a School is a nonprofit organization that fosters the creative and intellectual development of New York City youth through quality visual arts programs directed by arts professionals.
 Studio Institute, a division of Studio in a School led by President Tom Cahill, shares professional learning, partnership programs, arts internships, and research grants in local and national forums.
 Studio’s teaching artists regularly lead Conservancy programs related to the exhibitions on view.
 In 2016, high school students had the opportunity to meet with Martin Puryear to discuss Big Bling.